trenches022/trenches022/README.md

 Frontend Dev
 -------------

-I'm a fast-learning aspiring programmer with a passion for coding.
-My main programming language is JavaScript, and I specialize in the React framework.
-I'm constantly working on improving my skills and building exciting projects.
+I'm a self-taught Frontend Developer passionate about building interactive and scalable web applications.
+My main stack is React + TypeScript, and I'm constantly improving my skills by working on real-world projects.

 🌍  I'm based in Poland